New Zealand’s Top 5 Movie Tours

 The half-day trip takes visitors on a journey from the bustling town of Queenstown to Glenorchy, the heart of Middle Earth.
 Watching from the windows of a 4WD vehicle, it’s not hard to see why Peter Jackson chose this rugged spot as the backdrop for his vision of the mysterious lands created by JRR Tolkien.

 From Glenorchy, the trip continues along the Dart River to the location chosen for Isengard, home of the Elves.
 From here, it’s possible to enjoy spectacular views of Mount Earnslaw and to marvel upon the blanket of verdant trees used to represent the Forest of Lothlorien.

 It might also be possible to catch a glimpse of the peaks of the Southern Alps, which Jackson used for scenes set in the Misty Mountains.

 A half-day tour is the perfect opportunity to see some of the most iconic locations from The Lord of the Rings trilogy as well as the Hobbit, and visitors will also be pointed towards scenery that appears in other blockbuster films they might have seen too.

 Travelling with a tour guide also affords visitors the opportunity to appreciate the views in their full splendour in addition to finding out all about why the locations were chosen and how they came to star in Silver Screen hits.

 Tours also give visitors the chance to bond with fellow film fanatics and to relive and recreate their favourite movie scenes.
 There are plenty of stops along the way for those keen to take snaps.
 Don’t miss out.
 Book your Safari of the Scenes Tour in advance.

-If you’re a film fan, include these top 5 movie tours and more on an epic New Zealand Self Drive Holiday.
+If you’re a film fan, include these top five movie tours, and more, on an epic New Zealand Self Drive Holiday.